mjkurpiewski/daffodil-2/README.md

 ## Current status
 * Problem 1: Complete
 * Problem 2: Complete
-* Problem 3: "Just one more thing!" away from completion, see header comments in problem3.clj for a description of the project and its progress.
+* Problem 3: "Just one more thing!" away from completion, see header comments in problem3.clj for a description of the project and its progress
 * Problem 4: Complete
 * Problem 5: Complete
 * Problem 6: Complete
-* Problem 7: Pending
+* Problem 7: Solved/Partial Implementation
+* Problem 8: Complete
+* Problem 9: In progress

 ## Usage